By Jean Hofve, DVM

 What About Stem Cell Therapy?

-My alma mater, Colorado State University, is actively researching stem cell therapy for feline CRF.
+My alma mater, Colorado State University, is actively researching stem cell therapy for feline CKD.
 Currently (October 2011) it is strictly experimental; it’s also difficult and potentially dangerous, as well as expensive.
 Please click here to read Dr. Patty Khuly’s article on the current status and future of stem cell therapy in animals.

 The Feline CRF Information Center is an incredible website devoted to cats in renal failure.
 You can find out just about everything there is to know about this disease here, as well as explore a host of excellent links to other feline health sites.
-You can also sign up for their email list, which can be a great resource and support for guardians of CRF cats.
+You can also sign up for their email list, which can be a great resource and support for guardians of CKD cats.

 Pet Loss Support